ZTNA: Time to Forget the Hardware VPN

 Back then, and through recent decades, the old hub-and-spoke approach with data centers and VPNs to connect seven-pound laptops was more or less fine.
 People were still going to work at their offices five days a week, and all the corporate resources were on company-managed servers.

-But the cloud in combination with truly mobile computing changed all that.
-Now, employees are rocking thin and light laptops they can take anywhere, and IT managers have to organize not only on-prem corporate resources, but cloud-based services such as Salesforce, Google Workspace apps, Office 365 and AWS S3 buckets
+Now, employees are rocking thin and light laptops they can take anywhere, and IT managers have to organize not only on-prem corporate resources, but cloud-based services such as:

-ZTNA vs On-Prem Hardware
+ZTNA vs. On-Prem Hardware

 Zero Trust Network AccessOn-Premises Firewall VPN